-Green Mountain Trail is a 7 mile moderately trafficked out and back trail located near Mt Lemmon, AZ that features beautiful wild flowers and is rated as difficult.
+Green Mountain Trail is a 7 mile moderately trafficked out and back trail located near Mt Lemmon, Arizona that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 Directions from Tucson: Drive up the Catalina Highway either to the General Hitchcock Campground trailhead or to the San Pedro Vista Point trailhead.
 Both are clearly marked.

 The views were amazing, some spots of the trail were very over grown and not enough signs to let you know your direction.
 There are a ton of trails that intersect with Green Mnt. trail so it made it confusing!
 Really the only reason I rated so low!
 IMO you definitely need the GPS from this app!